 Approach the right person

-If you are sending your email to the wrong person, then that’s a surefire way to get your email in the “Trash”.
+If you’re sending your email to the wrong person, that’s a surefire way to get your email in the Trash folder.
 Find out who the actual decision-maker is at the company and contact them.
-Make sure that you are sending your email to the person who’s actually in the position to take action on your offer.
+Make sure you are sending your email to the person who’s actually in the position to take action on your offer.

 Make it personal